pjward5656/kipRc/README.md

   get_substances()-function that scans free-text for known substances and creates indicator variables for these substances

+  compare()-function to compare values in two dataframes, similar to SAS PROC COMPARE

+  id_ods()-function to filter a DC dataframe for drug overdose deaths

   drugs-table containing a list of substance terms (names, mispellings, metabolites, etc) found in free text

+  class_lu-table containing a substance to drug class lookup

+  metabs-table containing a list of drugs with unique metabolites

+  pharm_lu-table that converts KIPRC REDCap drug class numbers to the class

+  subs_lu-table that converts KIPRC REDCap substance numbers to the substance

   UCOD vector for drug overdose deaths

-  id_ods()-function to filter a DC dataframe for drug overdose deaths

 To be added: